-VW diesel emission manipulations may threaten future financial position; pose risk to future portfolio performance

-On September 18th 2015, the US Environmental Protection Agency (EPA) issued a Notice of Violation to Volkswagen Group of America Inc. alleging that VW had been using software to circumvent emission standards under the Clean Air Act.
+VW diesel emission manipulations may threaten future financial position; pose risk to future portfolio performance On September 18th 2015, the US Environmental Protection Agency (EPA) issued a Notice of Violation to Volkswagen Group of America Inc. alleging that VW had been using software to circumvent emission standards under the Clean Air Act.
 Subsequently, Volkswagen AG announced that irregularities concerning particular software used in type EA 189 EU5 diesel engines affected approximately 11 million vehicles worldwide and approximately 8.5 million vehicles in Europe (VW AG press release, October 15th 2015).
 VW AG recorded provisions of EUR 6.7bn in its Q3/2015 interim report.
-On November 3rd 2015, VW AG also announced irregularities in determining type approval CO2 levels; up to 800.000 vehicles might be affected.
-VW AG estimated a potential additional financial impact of about EUR 2bn.
-As of today, it is not possible to quantify all current and future commercial and financial implications of manipulated diesel emissions and type approval irregularities
+As of today, it is not possible to quantify all current and future commercial and financial implications of manipulated diesel emissions.